Published on: Jan 12, 2022

 Identifying residual risk is not enough, one must have a plan to address all the possible outcomes of this complex process.
 A strategic roadmap to risk management is a document that lists key elements of the risk management process, the possible outcomes of which can be categorized as:

+Building and maintaining a risk register lets teams quickly spot where they’re most vulnerable and decide where to focus their next security investment.
 By incorporating these practices, organizations ensure their approach to residual risk is both structured and adaptable.
 This ongoing cycle of assessment, action, and documentation keeps risk management efforts aligned with business objectives and regulatory expectations.
+From there organizations can build a risk register for

 Final Words